 What happens if I can’t afford to make payments on my car finance agreement?

-If at any time you find yourself in this situation, the first thing you’ll need to do is get in contact with your lender directly.
-They will be able to advise you of your options which will depend on the length of agreement left, amount owed and the type of finance you took out.
+Once your lender knows more about your current situation, they will be able to advise you of your options, which will depend on the length of time left on your contract, the amount owed, and the type of finance you took out.

-If you took out either a hire purchase agreement, or a personal contract purchase, and have paid off half the total balance, you may be able to activate the voluntary termination element of your contract which means you are able to hand back the vehicle with nothing more to pay.
+If you’ve taken out either a hire purchase agreement, or PCP car finance arrangement, you may be able to activate the voluntary termination element of your contract if you’ve paid off half the total balance.
+This means you can hand back the vehicle with nothing more to pay.

 With a personal loan, an option might be to sell the vehicle and use the funds to pay off the loan amount.
 If you’re not in a position to sell your car due to work commitments as an example, then you’d need to speak to your lender about what options are available to you.